Signs and Symptoms

 Hematological changes may include low white blood count, low platelet count or anemia.
 A rare but serious hematologic complication is autoimmune hemolytic anemia.

 Autonomic neuropathy.
-When this impacts the cardiovascular system, fatigue and lightheadedness are common.
-Patients often have rapid heart rates, especially with prolonged standing.
+When this impacts the cardiovascular system, fatigue and dizziness are common.
+Patients may have rapid heart rates, especially with prolonged standing.
 Some have low blood pressure.
-These signs are often misattributed to autoimmune fatigue or deconditioning.
+These signs are often misattributed to anxiety, autoimmune fatigue or de-conditioning.
 This is unfortunate, because helpful treatments are available for POTS and other cardiovascular dysautonomias.

-These four features are just a few examples of the many systemic manifestations of Sjogren’s.
+These four features are just a few examples of the many systemic manifestations that can occur in Sjogren’s.